ray-project/ray/doc/source/tune/key-concepts.rst

     :start-after: __bayes_start__
     :end-before: __bayes_end__

-Tune has SearchAlgorithms that integrate with many popular **optimization** libraries, such as :ref:`Nevergrad <nevergrad>` and :ref:`HyperOpt <tune-hyperopt>`.
+Tune has Search Algorithms that integrate with many popular **optimization** libraries, such as :ref:`Nevergrad <nevergrad>` and :ref:`HyperOpt <tune-hyperopt>`.
 Tune automatically converts the provided search space into the search spaces the search algorithms and underlying libraries expect.